emontzkajnl/livability/wp-content/plugins/wp-ultimate-csv-importer/Readme.txt

 = How to Import WordPress with already existing post content without duplicating it? =

-You can import the same post content without duplicating using the update method in WP Ultimate CSV Importer.
+You can import the same post content without duplicating using the update method using the wordpress csv import tool.
 After uploading the file, select the **Existing items** option.
 Followed by other steps, in the **Import Configuration Section** click on Update to update the newly imported data inside your existing WordPress Posts.

 = How long does WordPress import take? =

 Typically, the speed and performance are influenced by your server speed, memory capacity, and file size.
 You can track the completion time of import in the **Import Configuration section** screen.

-For more detailed FAQ answers, please visit the [FAQ article for CSV Importer](https://www.smackcoders.com/documentation/wp-ultimate-csv-importer-pro/importer-faq?utm_source=web&utm_campaign=readme&utm_medium=wp_org).
+For more detailed FAQ answers, please visit the [FAQ article for CSV Import](https://www.smackcoders.com/documentation/wp-ultimate-csv-importer-pro/importer-faq?utm_source=web&utm_campaign=readme&utm_medium=wp_org).

 = How to import and export WordPress posts? =

 1. To export posts, go to the Export tab and select **Posts**.
 Provide a file name and select one file type.
 Click Export and download the file to your local device.
-This exported file can serve as a sample for creating a new file or for importing the data to another WordPress site using WP Ultimate CSV Importer.
+This exported file can serve as a sample for creating a new file or for importing the data to another WordPress site using CSV Importer.

 2. To import posts, go to the **import/update** section and upload your prepared CSV or XML file.